Khedbrahma: Kshirjamba Mahalaxmi temple

-Pankhanath Mahadev temple
+Pakshindra Mahadev temple

-Near the confluence of rivers, on the north bank opposite the Bhrigurishi Ashram, there is an old Pankhanath or Pankheshwar or Pankshindra Mahadev temple dedicated to Shiva.
+Near the confluence of rivers, on the north bank opposite the Bhrigurishi Ashram, there is an old Pankhanath or Pankheshwar or Pakshindra Mahadev temple dedicated to Shiva.
 It is west-facing plain simple temple which is restored several times.
 In the back-niche of mandovara of temple, there is a figure of Nataraja (Shivatandav) with eight hands which helps in deciding the dating of the temple.
 There is also one more Shiva figure in other form.
 The temple belongs to c.
 11th century, built during reign of Bhima I of Chaulukya dynasty, contemporary of Sun Temple, Modhera.
 In the sanctum, there is a small protuberance instead of an elaborate lingam which is considered swayambhu (self-existent) by the devotees.

 According to the legend mentioned in Brahmakshetra Mahatmaya, the serpent king Pingal Nag had enmity towards the Garuda.
 He had taken a form of Brahmin to escape from the Garuda and hid in Brahmakshetra.
 He exposed his true form to his Brahmin wife on occasion of Nag Panchami.
 The Garuda learned of it and they fought each other.
 The wing of the Garuda was broken off in the battle and the temple was erected at the place of the battle to commemorate it and named Pankhanath.